-In Part 1 of this article, we focused on why you should reduce your exposure to toxins and a few resources to help you get started.
+In Part 1 of Natural Beauty, we focused on why you should reduce your exposure to toxins and a few resources to help you get started.
 Now, let’s dig a little deeper and discuss some ways to reduce our exposure to the chemicals found in our everyday products.
 I know it’s not always going to be easy to make this transition, especially when some of the products we will discuss are ones that you may have become accustomed to.

 Don’t forget, reducing your exposure to toxins is a process and it takes time.
 Start with one product you can easily change and feel you can live without.
 You will discover that this process will become easier and easier.
 Soon you will be a pro and will be making a more non-toxic environment for you and your entire family.
 So let’s get started…